thacherT1D/webdevstuff/HTML/Intermediate_CSS.desc.md

-# Intermediate CSS & HTML
+# Intermediate CSS

 [slides here](https://docs.google.com/presentation/d/1omsUSz7UPV9mf-yPNMrhA99K1shQjvcxTvHN94xvu3k/edit?usp=sharing)

-Today we will be expanding on our understanding of CSS and HTML.
+Today we will be expanding on our understanding of CSS.

 ## Objectives

   Students should be able to:

-  - Understand the difference between `table` and `dl`
   - Know what a CSS reset does.
   - Know what a CSS normalizer does.
   - Explain the 4 CSS positions.